Modular localization and the holistic structure of causal quantum theory, a historical perspective: The E-J conundrum, Jordan's model

-Properties of states in QFT depend on the nature of the algebra: a monad does not have pure states nor density matrices but only admits rather singular impure states as singular (non Gibbs) KMS states.
+Properties of states in QFT depend on the nature of the algebra: a monad does not have pure states nor density matrices, but only admits rather singular impure states as singular (non Gibbs) KMS states.
 The identification of states with vectors in a Hilbert space up to phase factors becomes highly ambiguous and physically impractical outside of QM.
-Only the state in form of a linear expectation functional on an algebra and the unique vector (always modulo a phase factor obtained by the intrinsic GNS construction \cite{Haag}.
-In QM the algebras are always of the B(H) type where this distinction between states, vector states and state vectors is not necessary.
+The state in form of a linear expectation functional on an algebra and the unique vector (always modulo a phase factor) obtained by the intrinsic GNS construction \cite{Haag} leads always to a vector representation, but this depends on the particular state used for the GNS construction.
+In QM the algebras are always of the $B(H)$ type where this distinction between vector states and state vectors is not necessary.